 The best place to begin your home-buying process is by speaking with the two people who will guide you from start to finish - a Realtor® and a mortgage lender.
 The Realtor® will help you find a house, and the Lender will help you pay for it, so it really doesn't matter which of these people you call first.

 The buying process involves a lot of money and a lot of emotion; you'll want to make sure you choose people you both trust and like.

-If you'd like to call a lender to see how expense of a home you can afford, we recommend calling Ann Dain with Caliber Home Loans.
+If you'd like to call a lender to see how expensive of a home you can afford, we recommend calling Ann Dain with Caliber Home Loans as a great place to start.
 She'll help you out.